codurance/site/_posts/2015-05-11-applying-transformation-priority-premise-to-roman-numerals-kata.md

     }
 }
 ```

-The next transformation - statement to statements - is also not sufficient to make the test pass.
+The next transformation *statement to statements* is also not sufficient to make the test pass.

 ```csharp
 // 5 statement -> statements
 public class RomanConverter